routingblog/arbitration/content/docs/problems.md

 # Historical Information

-- The author of the FAA said that Arbitration "was not designed to major importance involving constitutional questions or policy in the application of statute" [^newarb8]
+- The author of the {{< gloss/abbrx "FAA" >}} said that Arbitration "was not designed to major importance involving constitutional questions or policy in the application of statute" [^newarb8]

 - The Federal Arbitration Act was "is directed primarily toward settlement of commercial dispute" [^newarb2]